 In your family, any of your sibling or cousin ever have a genetic disorder (inherited), it might be possible that it may present in your case.

 Or if any of your family members is a carrier for any genetic disorder, you should think about genetic testing.

-First, visit a genetic counsellor, he or she will ask you several questions to rectify your genetic hereditary.
+First, visit a genetic counselor, he or she will ask you several questions to rectify your genetic hereditary.

-And if a genetic counsellor finds any problem, he or she will suggest you for carrier test,
+And if a genetic counselor finds any problem, he or she will suggest you for carrier test,